One Really Big and Important Tip when Starting on YouTube with Food and Lifestyle Influencer Theodore Leaf: Beauty and the Vlog Podcast 85

 Watching Michelle work and teaming up with her on projects for the For All Women Network (FAWN), Theodore got inspired to grow his own channel.
 He was able to capitalize on that social media presence to land network and cable gigs including Fashion Star and Secret Guide to Fabulous.
 But after a move to New York and a little soul searching, Theodore made the decision to shift the focus of his channel to lifestyle and cooking.
 He incorporated a vlog while attending culinary school, and thus began his quest to become the next Martha Stewart!
-Listen as Theodore shares the importance of being yourself, diversifying your online presence and capitalizing on the freedom provided by the YouTube framework.
+Listen as Theodore shares the importance of being yourself and what to do when starting on YouTube.

 Key Interview Takeaways

 Hit the books.
-Theodore took classes on lighting, filming and editing to give his channel a professional look.
+When starting on YouTube, Theodore took classes on lighting, filming and editing to give his channel a professional look.
 The Apple Store even offers a free course to learn Final Cut Pro!